-Rhododendrons, Azaleas, and Pieris are considered classic Northwest landscape plants.
+Rhododendrons, Azaleas, and Pieris are considered classic Pacific Northwest landscape plants.
 Mostly evergreen and spring blooming, they thrive in our acidic soil and temperate climate and are reliably low maintenance and deer resistant.
 Rhodies and azaleas are available in a range of colors—mostly white, red, pinks, and purples.
-Read on to find out about some of our favorites.
+Read on to find out about some of our favorites!

 Rhododendron ‘Daphnoides’